Lcarter200183/capstone-project-level-2/README.md

 //ADD CHANGES THAT WERE MADE TO ALL FILES AND FOLDERS git add .

-//CREATE A SAATTACHED DESCRIPTION TO THE SAVE POINT -MEMO git commit -m "I added info to the README file"
+//CREATE A SAVE POINT AND ATTACHED A MEMO DESCRIPTION  -MEMO git commit -m "I added info to the README file"

-//SYNC FILES TO GITHUB
+//SYNC CHANGES TO GITHUB
 git push origin main

+//VIEW THE VALUE OF ORIGIN
+got remote -v